D2KLab/HarvestingTablesInTheWild/report/report.md

 # Related work

-In this section we will give an overview of background literature and related work.
+In this section, we will give an overview of background literature and related work.

-The comprehensive survey done by S. Zhang and K. Balog [14] provides an insight about the latest research on the table extraction, retrieval and augmentation from the web.
+The comprehensive survey done by S. Zhang and K. Balog [14] provides an insight into the latest research on table extraction, retrieval and augmentation from the web.
 The survey paper characterizes this whole process into distinct steps namely table extraction, semantic table interpretation, search, question answering, knowledge base augmentation and table augmentation.

 Macdonald and Barbosa have produced one of the most recent public corpora of web tables.
 More specifically, their research introduces a publicly available dataset [^macdonald] for benchmarking information extraction from HTML tables.